-Students interested in the 3-2, 3-1-1-1, or 4-2 engineering programs affiliating Hamilton with engineering schools should take 190, 195, and calculus (or linear algebra if mathematics placement so warrants) in their first year.
-There are many possible options in engineering programs, and because of their complexity beyond the first year, interested students should consult the engineering advisor, Professor Millet.
+Students interested in the 3-2, 3-1-1-1, or 4-2 engineering programs affiliating Hamilton with engineering schools should normally take 190, 195, and calculus (or linear algebra if mathematics placement so warrants) in their first year.
+There are many possible options in engineering programs, and because of their complexity, interested students should consult the engineering advisor, Professor Gordon Jones.
 This is also the case for those who have taken 100-105 or 200-205 and have then become interested in engineering.

 How Things Work.

 A description of the universe, starting with the appearance and organization of the solar system and working outward.
 Development of the heliocentric view.
 Observational deduction of properties of stars.
 Stellar evolution and its relation to pulsars and black holes.
 Galaxies and the structure and history of the universe.
 (Quantitative and Symbolic Reasoning.)
-Three hours of class.
-P Millet.
+J Gaffney.

 The Physics of Musical Sound.